 4. Metaphorical signifiers

 A magnifying glass, which signals that the search field is located here.
 The envelope that represents the sending of messages.
-The button that signals that you can press it.
+The button that signals you can press it.
 All principles have in common that we know them from the real world.

-It is important to know the different tools in order to be able to use them appropriately for your own project.
+It is important to know the different tools in order to be able to use them for your own project.